Topological dynamics of cosine maps: Introduction

+Some examples of sps cosine maps that have already appeared in the literature of holomorphic dynamics are $z\mapsto \cosh(z)$ and $z\mapsto \cosh^2(z)$, see \cite{bishop2015,david_Shishikura_Wandering,ripponFast}.
+In Section \ref{sec_cosh_indent} we improve Theorem \ref{thm_strong_cosine_intro} for these maps by modifying our model as to obtain a conjugacy.
+In particular, we provide an explicit combinatorial description of the overlap occurring between their dynamic rays and conclude that for both functions, no two of their dynamic rays land together.

+In order to achieve our results on the map $z\mapsto \cosh(z)$, we introduce the notion of \textit{itineraries} as sequences that encode the orbits of points on its Julia set with respect to a dynamical partition, an idea already used, for example, in \cite{dierkParadox, helena_thesis}.
+In Appendix \ref{sec_landing}, we extend this concept to a larger subclass of functions in $\B$ with dynamic rays.
+Namely, to all strongly postcritically separated maps that belong to the class $\CB$, the latter including all functions that are a finite composition of class $\B$ functions of finite order.
+This new tool will allow us to provide in Theorem \ref{thm_landing_intro} criteria for their dynamic rays landing together.

-\begin{structure} In Section \ref{sec_prelim_cosine} we review some basic properties of cosine dynamics and fix for each disjoint type cosine map a choice of \textit{external addresses}.
-We define the model $(J(\F), \F)$ in Section \ref{sec_model_disjoint}, study its properties and prove Theorem \ref{cor_modelforall_intro}.
-In Section \ref{sec_model_sps} we provide the definition of strongly postcritically separated maps, define the model $(J(\F)_\pm, \tilde{\F})$ and prove Theorem \ref{thm_strong_cosine_intro}.
-Next, in Section \ref{sec_cosh_indent} we study the maps $\cosh$ and $\cosh^2$, and in particular, we prove Proposition \ref{prop_intro_no_land}.
-Finally, Appendix \ref{sec_landing} deals with the definition of itineraries for sps maps and includes the proof of Theorem \ref{thm_landing_intro}. \end{structure}
+\begin{structure} In Section \ref{sec_prelim_cosine} we review some basic properties of cosine dynamics and fix for each cosine map a choice of \textit{external addresses}, a combinatorial tool used in the study of functions in $\B$.
+We define the model $(J(\F), \F)$ in Section \ref{sec_model_disjoint}, study its properties and prove Theorem \ref{thm_conjcosine_intro}.
+Section \ref{sec_model_sps} includes our results on sps cosine maps.
+Namely, we define the model $(J(\F)_\pm, \widetilde{\F})$ and prove Theorems \ref{thm_strong_cosine_intro} and \ref{thm_landing}.
+Next, in Section \ref{sec_cosh_indent} we sharpen our main result for the maps $z \mapsto \cosh(z)$ and $z \mapsto \cosh^2(z)$ and provide a detailed description of their topological dynamics.
+Finally, we provide combinatorial criteria for dynamic rays of sps functions in $\CB$ landing together in Appendix \ref{sec_landing}. \end{structure}